This article originally appeared in Smart Insights

-However, it’s important to note that not every retailer is ready for the competitive affiliate landscape across the pond as there are a number of differences you must consider when launching an affiliate program in the United States.
-These include program management services, industry standards, compliance, and interactions with merchants and networks.
+However, it’s important to note that not every retailer is ready for the competitive affiliate landscape across the pond as there are a number of differences you must consider when launching an affiliate program in the United States — or in any country for that matter.
+Some of these differences include program management services, industry standards, compliance, and interactions with merchants and affiliate networks/SaaS platforms.

 Without a thorough understanding of how US affiliate market operates, your program can’t fully capitalize on this opportunity.

 Here are a few obstacles your affiliate program might encounter when expanding to the United States:

 U.S. affiliate networks largely cover the same geography, and there’s often little differentiation among their publisher bases, especially for their largest publishers.
 This makes working with multiple networks often unnecessary — unlike Europe, where each country has unique strengths in different areas.